Skip to content

 Talking about prayers, I don’t think it’s enough.
 Yes, I am all about compassion.
 But you don’t show your compassion for the Australian people and animals enough by just prayers.
 Yes, I pray for them to be all right too.
 But it’s not all.
 We need to look at ourselves and say: not on my behalf.
 There’s a lot of things people do that accelerate climate change.
 We need to do something about that, since that is the source of this problem.
 We cannot ignore the core of this problem.
 If we do, things will only get worse.
 It’s time to think: this is enough.

 Here’s what you can do about the Australian fires of 2019/2020.
-There’s a top 10 of most effective measures you can personally take to combat climate change, it’s written in this book.
+There’s a top 10 of most effective measures you can personally take to combat climate change.
 There’s even a tool with which you can calculate whether you live within the earth’s capacity.
-I suggest you take it.
+I suggest you take the test.
 Number one is buying nothing new and number two is ditching meat.
 So, next time you go out for a shopping spree, think.
 Is this really how you want to contribute to the world?
 Is this the best you can do?
 And when you eat meat, think again.
 Do I want to contribute to the suffering of my fellow-humans and animals?
 Do I want to make things worse or do I want to be part of the solution?

 Besides the top 10 things you can do to combat climate change, you can also donate money.
 But don’t donate and think you’ve just bought of your guilt.
 Change your lifestyle, that’s what these people (and animals) need.